 Keeping your business ahead of the trade war

-The fallout from the trade war has yet to be determined, as thus far, only $34 billion of the proposed $200 billion are in effect on products sent from China.
+The fallout from the trade war is ongoing in terms of the industries it effects and the ramifications.
 Here are a few recommendations for how business owners can stay ahead of the trade war and soften the blow:

 - Consult with industry experts on what they do to offset tariffs